 Many conditions, diseases, and improper hair care result in excessive hair loss.
 People who notice their hair shedding in large amounts after combing or brushing, or whose hair becomes thinner or falls out, should consult a dermatologist.
 With the correct diagnosis, most people with hair loss can be helped.

 At Venkat Center, we evaluate a patient’s hair problem by asking questions about diet, medications including vitamins and health food taken in the last six months, family history of hair loss, recent illness and hair care habits.
 Hormonal effects may be evaluated in women by asking about menstrual cycles, pregnancies, and menopause.
-The questionnaire that we ask is attached.

 After examining the scalp and hair, we also may check a few hairs under the microscope.
 Other investigations that are performed include trichoscan and trichogram.
 Trichoscan or hair scan is done to assess the density, type of units, weakness in the roots, assess the number of miniature hairs and response to treatment.
 A trichoscan or hair scan is a simple test to detect miniaturization, and thereby estimate whether there is likely possibility of permanent baldness.
 It takes only 10 minutes to perform.

 Sometimes blood tests or a scalp biopsy may be required for an accurate diagnosis.
 It’s important to find the cause and whether or not the problem will respond to medical treatment.